Ketapang: Administration

-In formal Indonesian administrative subdivision, Ketapang is a town district, not a city.
+In formal Indonesian administrative subdivision, Ketapang is a town district officially called Kecamatan Delta Pawan ("Pawan Estuary District"), not a city.
 The name of Ketapang is only officially applied to Ketapang Regency.
 Although there is no exact border of the built-up area, most of the government offices and the central of business of Ketapang Regency are located in Delta Pawan District (Kecamatan Delta Pawan) and because of that the district is considered as the capital of the regency.
 The district itself is located on the delta of the Pawan River.
+Benua Kayong District borders the town on its south side and forms part of the Ketapang urban area on the south side of the river (apart from the single inland village of Negeri Baru), while Muara Pawan District borders the town on its north side.

-Delta Pawan District is sub-divided into five urban communities (kelurahan) and four rural villages (desa) - the desa being listed last in the table below - all listed below with their areas and populations as at mid 2023, together with their postcodes.
+Delta Pawan District is sub-divided into five urban communities (kelurahan) and four rural villages (desa) - the desa being listed last in the table below - all listed below with their areas and populations as of mid 2024, together with their postcodes.